funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Custom-Data.md

 ```
 #### Description
 [](description-start)
 Returns a table of all the custom data.
+To set the data, go to the Custom Data window.
 [](description-end)

 #### Example Usage